euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 6. Within the *Array*, select *Add new entry*.
 7. Select the green "PLUS" in the selected row.
 8. Double-click the *Value* column, and set the value depending on the anchor application.
-   * If the is device enrolled with the AirWatch Agent/ Intelligent Hub, use airwatch.
+   * If the is device enrolled with the Intelligent Hub, use airwatch.
    * If the is device enrolled with the Workspace ONE app, use awWorkspace ONEenroll.
 9. Save the file.